-moral hazard induced by government interventions, as the last two columns of Table 5 show.
-Without capital regulation, the bank increases its leverage in order to benefit from the effective put option the government provides with deposit insurance or bailouts.
-In the unregulated case, banks respond to very high levels of deposit insurance or bailouts by taking on more leverage and defaulting more frequently.
-Note that, as detailed in Sections 5.1 and 5.2, such strategies are only profitable in the presence of very large government interventions.
+As with the Standardized Approach, this form of capital regulation is not binding for our base case parameters - a bank that pays its own default costs chooses a capital structure that already satisfies this form of capital regulation.
+The real effect of this type of capital regulation is in preventing the moral hazard induced by government interventions, as the last two columns of Table 5 show.
+With IRB-style regulation, government interventions lead to at most a small increase in bank default rates.
+Without capital regulation, the bank increases its leverage in order to benefit from the effective put option the government provides with deposit insurance or bailouts, sometimes dramatically so.
+Note that, as detailed in Sections 5.1 and 5.2, highly levered gambling strategies are only profitable in the presence of very large government interventions.